 - 1. Reviews applicants and recommends students for admission into the program - 2.
 Routinely reviews the Health Informatics curriculum and makes formal changes as needed - 3.
-Reviews elective courses and makes recommendations to students - 4.
-Reviews the recommendations of the DGS concerning student progress to ensure that students are making acceptable progress - 5.
-Makes decisions, upon recommendation of the DGS, regarding academic probation, misconduct, and dismissal
+Reviews elective courses and makes recommendations to students

-6. Makes recommendations to the graduate faculty concerning major curriculum changes and changes in program policies
+- 4. Serves as PhD Qualifying Exam Committee or selects appropriate committee - 5.
+Reviews the recommendations of the DGS concerning student progress to ensure that students are making acceptable progress - 6.
+Makes decisions, upon recommendation of the DGS, regarding academic probation, misconduct, and dismissal - 7.
+Makes recommendations to the graduate faculty concerning major curriculum changes and changes in program policies